-Bidding commercial landscape maintenance can be a very difficult process, especially when dealing with a larger property.
-As a landscape contractor, we want to make sure our bid is competitive, and make sure that we quote the job properly in order to have the resources needed to provide the level of service expected.
+Bidding commercial landscape maintenance services can be a very difficult process, especially when dealing with a larger property.
+As a landscape contractor, we want to make sure our bid is competitive and that we quote the job properly in order to have the resources needed to provide the level of service expected.

 The criteria that commercial landscaping companies use to assess their work and employees comes as second nature to them.

 As a commercial Facility Manager, you’re likely finalizing your budget for 2018 and looking ahead to next year.